jj5/kickass-crypto/README.md

 [Postel's law](https://en.wikipedia.org/wiki/Robustness_principle),
 which is also known as the Robustness Principle.

-Not needing to type out and declare the types on the interface also makes implementation and debugging easier, as there's less code to write.
+Not needing to type out and declare the types on the interface of the default implementation also makes implementation and debugging easier, as there's less code to write.

 Ordinarily users of this code will only call the main function `is_valid_settings()`, and anyone implementing new code only needs to override `do_is_valid_settings()`.